dtorresg/Kaggle-Notebooks/README.md

 The repository is organized by topics and datasets.
 Each topic or dataset has its own directory, which contains multiple notebooks related to the topic or dataset.

-For example, if you are interested in working with the Titanic dataset, you can navigate to the titanic directory, which contains multiple notebooks related to the Titanic dataset.
+For example, if you are interested in working with the Titanic dataset, you can navigate to the [titanic]{https://github.com/dtorresg/Kaggle-Notebooks/tree/main/titanic} directory, which contains multiple notebooks related to the Titanic dataset.

 ## License